 Acidity & Brightness: Bright and sweet

-Balance & Finish: Fairly complex with a dry, floral finish
+Balance & Finish: Fairly balanced with a dry, tannic finish

-Body & Texture: Full bodied, smooth and silky
+Body & Texture: Full bodied, smooth and creamy

 Grade: Grade AA, grown at 1700 – 1890 masl

 Processing: Double Washed: Pulped then fermented for 15 hours.
 Soaked in fresh water for 16hrs, cleaned and sorted in grading channels, dried on Raised beds for 14 - 21 days